petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

    :lines: 11-30
 ```

-This class invokes the REST service using only three lines of code:
+This class invokes the REST service using three lines of code:

 | Line (abbreviated) | Description |
 | :----------------- | :---------- |